What we do

 Our main aims are to:

-• facilitate collaborative research on creative technologies between disciplines within the Faculty and across the University;
+• facilitate collaborative research on creative technologies between disciplines within the faculty and across the University

-• become a vehicle for engaged research and knowledge exchange with creative industries through regional and international partnerships;
+• become a vehicle for engaged research and knowledge exchange with creative industries through regional and international partnerships

 • support the community of early-career and postgraduate researchers working with creative technologies through training, networking and an inclusive research environment.

 Bristol is a creative technology hub as one of only two cities outside of London ranked in the UK top 10 for both creative and high-tech clusters.
-The centre works closely with local creative industries, renowned in natural history filmmaking, animation, documentary, live performance, games and post-production.
-The centre is based at the Pervasive Media Studio, where we have an active creative partnership with the artists-in-residency.
+We work closely with local creative industries, renowned in natural history filmmaking, animation, documentary, live performance, games and post-production.

 Virtual Reality Oracle Project, Esther Eidinow, Kirsten Cater, et al, with Friday Sunday Studios, funded by AHRC, University of Bristol.